StackMCP

 Migrating configs from Cursor

-4. Local stdio servers (using command and args) work identically in both clients with no changes needed.
+4. Local stdio servers work identically with no changes

-Supabase MCP (or your database server of choice) -- direct database access from your editor eliminates the most common context switch in fullstack development: checking the dashboard to remember table structures.
+• Supabase MCP (or your database server) -- eliminates the most common context switch in fullstack development

-Add more servers as you identify gaps.
-The key is to keep your active server count manageable so each one is actually earning its token cost.
+Add more as you identify gaps.
+Keep your active server count manageable so each one earns its token cost.

 Managing Secrets